Hook (video game)

 There have been several video games based on the 1991 film Hook.
-A side-scrolling platform game for the Nintendo Entertainment System (NES) and Game Boy was released in the United States in April 1992.
-Subsequent side-scrolling platform games were released for the Commodore 64 and the Super Nintendo Entertainment System (SNES), and an arcade beat ‘em up by Irem later in 1992, followed by versions for the Sega CD, Sega Genesis, and Sega's handheld Game Gear console in 1993.
+A side-scrolling platform game for the Nintendo Entertainment System and Game Boy was released in the United States in April 1992.
+Subsequent side-scrolling platform games were released for the Commodore 64 and Super NES and an arcade beat ‘em up by Irem later in 1992, followed by versions for the Sega CD, Genesis, and handheld Game Gear console in 1993.

-A graphic adventure point-and-click game, developed and published by Ocean Software, was released for Amiga, Atari ST, and DOS in 1992.
+A point-and-click graphic adventure, developed and published by Ocean Software, was released for Amiga, Atari ST, and MS-DOS in 1992.

 Gameplay

 In each version of the game, the player plays as Peter Pan, who must go through Neverland to rescue his children after they are kidnapped by Captain Hook.
 Each version of the game is set in Neverland, and concludes with a sword fight between Peter Pan and Captain Hook.

 Arcade version

 The arcade version is a side-scrolling beat 'em up that supports up to four players.
 The player chooses to play as either Peter Pan or one of the Lost Boys: Ace, Pockets, Rufio, or Thudbutt.
 The game is played across six stages.
 It was handled by Irem, who is known for their other arcade games, like Kung Fu Master (known as Spartan-X in Japan) and the R-Type series.